anthonysamperi/Anthony-Samperi/README.md

 The coin toss file will simulate ten coin tosses and disply the results of each toss.
 The number generator file will roll a dice an allow two players to simulate a dice game where the player who rolls the bigger number will win.
 The code will also ask the player if they want to roll again and if the input is y the game will play again. if the input is n the program will quit.
 The birthday file will let the user enter friends birthdays and that will fill out a dictionary in the program.
 The user can then ask the program to lookup a name and it will tell them the birthday that was entered with that name.
 The program can also delete birthdays from the dictionary and also change them.
+Assighnment 6 is a calculator with a GUI component that will display a second page on the screen that allos the user to input numbers and do addition, subtraction, multiplication, and division.
+Assighnment 7 is a dice roll game where two players can play and whoever rolls the higher number will win the round.
+It keeps track of the score over how ever many rounds the users want to play.
+Bug collector is a program to keep track of how many bugs the collector gets each day and counts them at the end and displays the amount.